 Let’s wrap up with why ignoring these signs could cost you big.

-What Can Happen If You Don’t Replace Your Old Front Door?
+What Happens If You Delay Replacing an Old Front Door?

 Putting off a door replacement might seem like no big deal, but it can quickly become one.
 The longer you wait, the more you risk.
 Here’s what’s at stake when problems don’t get addressed: